shawnjburke/py_guide/README.rst

 should be to setup a new Python project, using a set of best practices and coding standards, which can apply across all types of Python projects.

+In the docs/ folder the steps are organized as follows.

 * Step 1 - `Install Python`_
 * Step 2 - `Install PyCharm`_
 * Step 3 - `Python Project Structure`_